Nursing Pad Guide: Which Type Is Best for You?

 Reusable Nursing Pads: For When You're Feeling Earth-Mama

 Then there's the reusable nursing pads camp.
 I started with some basic cotton ones, but quickly upgraded to Kindred Bravely's bamboo version.
+For a detailed comparison of the pros and cons, read our reusable vs disposable guide.
 They're softer than a baby's bottom and actually stay dry against your skin, which is pretty crucial when you're leaking what feels like a gallon of milk every few hours.
+Nutritional support and breastfeeding counseling are also available through the WIC Breastfeeding program.

 The best reusable nursing pads I found were actually a mix of different brands.
 I kept the thinner ones for daytime and the thicker overnight ones for, well, overnight.
 And yes, I did once accidentally throw one in the wash and spent 20 minutes fishing it out from behind the washing machine drum.
 Good times.